sigsum/log-go/doc/rate-limit.md

    behavior, enable rate limiting, and include a `public ...` line in the configuration file, as described below.

 3. No access.
-To get this behavoir, enable rate limiting, but don't include any `public ...` line in the configuration file.
+To get this behavior, enable rate limiting, but don't include any `public ...` line in the configuration file.
 Then only explicitly allow-listed keys and domains are allowed to submit new leaves to the log.